PlanktoScope/PlanktoScope/documentation/docs/operation/index.md

 Once you connect your computer to your PlanktoScope, you will need to access your PlanktoScope's software from a web browser on your computer.
 You should try opening the following URLs in your web browser (try opening them in the following order, and just use the first one which works):

+- <http://planktoscope.local> (this should work unless you're on a device and web browser without mDNS support; notably, older versions of Android do not have mDNS support)
 - <http://pkscope.local> (this should work unless you're on a device and web browser without mDNS support; notably, older versions of Android do not have mDNS support)
 - <http://home.pkscope> (this should work unless your web browser is configured to use a Private DNS provider)
 - <http://192.168.4.1> (this should always work)